hashicorp/terraform-provider-azurerm/website/docs/d/private_endpoint_connection.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_private_endpoint_connection"
 description: |-
-  Gets the connecton status information about an existing Private Endpoint
+  Gets the connection status information about an existing Private Endpoint
 ---

 # Data Source: azurerm_private_endpoint_connection

-Use this data source to access the connection status information about an existing Private Endpoint.
+Use this data source to access the connection status information about an existing Private Endpoint Connection.

 -> **NOTE** Private Endpoint is currently in Public Preview.